JBEI/DemoRepo/README.md

 We do not provide example end-to-end tests for this repo, but they would also have their own directory and would run in the context of a non-production service (_eg_ a _staging_ or _dev_ service).

+This repo is designated as a template so that you can create a new repo based on this one.
+If you do, then you can remove the notebooks in */notebooks/* and the python files in */demo_repo/* and */demo_repo/integration_tests/*.
+You can then rename the */demo_repo/* directory to the name of your repo.
+After updating the markdown files, you should be ready to go with all of the presubmit and testing scripts and configs in place.

 ### Test Coverage

 Install the test coverage tool: